alai97/slate/source/index.html.md

 # Introduction

-Austin Lai is a technical writer living in San Francisco.
+Austin Lai is a technical writer/content designer living in San Francisco.

 A graduate of the University of Chicago, Austin has dabbled in social science research, food/cultural anthropology, and accessibility politics.